unfor19/githubsecrets/README.md

 ### Docker

-Mount your home directory to `root`, the image available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)
+Mount your home directory to `root`, the image is available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)

 The image runs as a CLI, you must provide arguments, prompts are not available while running in Docker